python-trio/trio/README.rst

      - explicit monitoring API is the only thing that counts as catching errors

-   - also according to the docs on Windows, with overlapped I/o you can still get WSAEWOULDBLOCK ("too many outstanding overlapped requests").
+   - according to the docs on Windows, with overlapped I/o you can still get WSAEWOULDBLOCK ("too many outstanding overlapped requests").
 No-one on the internet seems to have any idea when this actually occurs or why.
 Twisted has a FIXME b/c they don't